 Rideshare Companies in California Begin Electrification of their Fleets

-It was in May this year that CARB passed a regulation requiring ridesharing companies in California to start electrification of their fleets starting 2023.
+In May this year, CARB passed a regulation requiring California ride-sharing companies to the electrification of their fleets starting in 2023.
 The impetus behind this decision was to achieve the ambitious goal of hitting net-zero emissions by 2030.

 Electric Car Companies in the Inland Empire

 At Startempire Wire, we previously reported that the region is home to 40K Electric Vehicles (EVs).
-With the CARB regulation coming in force, the number might increase above 60K in the next 2 years.
+With the CARB regulation coming into force, the number might increase above 60K in the next two years.

-There are companies in the Inland Empire working to fast track the transition towards EVs.
-Karma Automotive opened its innovation and customization center in the Moreno Valley the aim of which is to make customized EVs for other companies, as well as Karma’s own brands of EVs.
+There are companies in the Inland Empire working to fast-track the transition toward EVs.
+For example, Karma Automotive opened its innovation and customization center in Moreno Valley to make customized EVs for other companies, as well as Karma’s brands of EVs.